openmrs/openmrs-owa-orderentry/README.md

 npm run build:deploy
 ````

-This will build and deploy the app to the `/Users/name/openmrs-standalone-2.4/appdata/owa`
+This will build and deploy the app to the `/Users/name/openmrs-standalone-2.4/appdata/owa` directory.
-directory.
-To change the deploy directory, edit the `LOCAL_OWA_FOLDER` entry in
+To change the deploy directory, edit the `LOCAL_OWA_FOLDER` entry in `config.json`.
-`config.json`.
-If this file does not exists, create one in the root directory
-that looks like:
+If this file does not exists, create one in the root directory that looks like:

 ```js
 {
   "LOCAL_OWA_FOLDER": "/Users/name/openmrs-standalone-2.4/appdata/owa"
 }
 ```
+Note: This could be different depending on your installed version and install location.

 ### Live Reload

 To use [Browersync](https://www.browsersync.io/) to watch your files and reload
-the page, inject CSS or synchronize user actions across browser instances, you
-will need the `APP_ENTRY_POINT` entry in your `config.json` file:
+the page, inject CSS or synchronize user actions across browser instances, you will need the `APP_ENTRY_POINT` entry in your `config.json` file:

 ```js
 {